Discharge (band): Early EPs; Hear Nothing See Nothing Say Nothing (1980–1982)

 Axon left later that year, followed by Bamford, and the band recruited their roadie Kelvin "Cal" Morris as vocalist, moving Tezz Roberts to drums and Wainwright to bass.
-With Morris's addition, the group abandoned their previous Sex Pistols-influenced material and developed a new set of songs with a retooled sound.
+With Morris's addition, the group abandoned their previous Sex Pistols-influenced material and developed a retooled sound.
 Anthony Roberts played guitar with a heavy, distorted and grinding style and Morris shouted or screamed vocals without melody.
 The bassist played with an "immense gurgling over-driven" bass tone.
 The tempo of the band's songs also steadily increased over the next year or so.

 The new, harder-edged style also tended to use much darker, more nihilistic and violent lyrics, focusing on anarchist and pacifist themes while emphasizing the grisly effects of nuclear warfare and the social ills caused by capitalism.
 Like Crass, Discharge supported anarchism and displayed the anarchist symbol.
-The band also expressed its political and social themes in its albums' artwork, which depicted the horrors of war using an iconic black-and-white photography style.
+The band also expressed its political and social themes in its albums' artwork, which depicted the horrors of war using an influential black-and-white photography style.
 One of the notable images is the "Impaled Dove" artwork from a 1930s John Heartfield anti-war poster, which depicts a dove impaled on a bayonet.
 The first gig with this new line-up and new sound was at Northwood Parish Hall.
 Among the audience was local record shop owner Mike Stone, who ran the Clay Records punk record label.

-In 1980, Discharge signed with Clay Records and recorded their first single Realities of War in February 1980, which made the UK Indie Chart when it was released in April, after being played on BBC1 DJ John Peel's show, peaking at number 5 and spending 44 weeks in the chart.
+In 1980, Discharge signed with Clay Records and recorded their first single "Realities of War" in February 1980, which made the UK Indie Chart after being played on BBC1 DJ John Peel's show, peaking at number 5 and spending 44 weeks in the chart.
 The band also performed their first shows outside of Stoke-on-Trent in 1980, playing in Leicester, Preston and Glasgow.
 After two further EP releases in that same year, founding member Tezz Roberts departed, to be replaced by Dave "Bambi" Ellesmere (formerly of The Insane) before the Why EP was recorded.
 Ellesmere did not stay long and the band replaced him with Garry Maloney of The Varukers on drums.
 Why gave the band their first UK indie number one.
 Why had cover photos showing the corpses of dead civilians.
 The song "Visions of War" had an "unrepentantly angry and punishing attack" and it became a signature song for the group.
-The songs "Maimed and Slaughtered", "Does This System Work?" and "Mania for Conquest" set out the song and sound template for crust bands.
+The songs "Maimed and Slaughtered", "Does This System Work?", and "Mania for Conquest" set out the song and sound template for crust punk bands.
 At the same time, the record showed that it was possible for a hardcore band to incorporate the sonic power of "heavy metal without sacrificing ideology or anger".